New England Journal of Medicine February 01, 2018

 Setting

-Multicenter, International
+Multicenter, multinational

-Intervention Catheter ablation for atrial fibrillation
+Intervention Catheter ablation (pulmonary-vein isolation) for atrial fibrillation in addition to guideline-based medical therapy for heart failure.

 Study Limitations